the-papabear/movemf/README.md

 ### Functionality summary

-- 🟥 The user is able to login / logout from the app
+- ✅ The user is able to login / logout from the app
 - ✅ The user can log a new workout
 - ✅ The user can view a history of his workouts
 - ✅ The user can view a list of added exercises
 - ✅ The user can add previously added exercises to the workout
-- 🟥 The user can duplicate a past completed workout
+- ✅ The user can duplicate a past completed workout
-- 🟥 The user can search his list of exercises

 ---